quic/aimet/packaging/google_colab_install.md

 ```

 ## Install AIMET packages
-Please run below commands to install dependencies to build AIMET:

-Note: verified with <RELEASE_TAG> set to 1.13.0
+Go to https://github.com/quic/aimet/releases and identify the release tag of the packages you want to install.
+Replace `<RELEASE_TAG>` in the steps below with the appropriate tag (ex.
+"1.14.0").
+Then run the below commands to install the AIMET packages:

 ```bash
 import os
 os.environ['release_tag']=<RELEASE_TAG>